alders/mythtv-stream-hls-dash/README.md

 - Support for offline viewing.
 - Support for at most one (text based) embedded subtitle stream or external subtitle file.
-- Support for multiple audio languages (and audio renditions) in MythVideo content.
+- Support for multiple audio languages (and audio renditions).
 - Support for MythTV cutlist (commercial cut) created using Mythfrontend.
 - Support for VLC as an external player, which also enables Chromecast